moviepilot/neoscout/README.md

 ### Notes on GDB_Neo4j

-* Node types are currently derived from a configurable property
+* Node types are currently derived from a configurable property (defaults to '_classname')
 * Edge types directly correspond to the relationship type in neo4j
 * Unkown nodes/edges are assigned to a reserved `__NOTYPE__` type (the actual string may be overriden, see Typer)
+* You can pass configuration options for neo4j using `-C <path-to-yml>`.
+This is especially important for larger databases.
+See etc/neo4j.yml for an example.